-Dr. Clem Harris is Director of Africana Studies and an Associate Professor in the Department of History, where he teaches interdisciplinary courses in African American Urban History, African Diasporic History, and Public Affairs.
+Dr. Clem Harris is the Inaugural Director of Africana Studies and an Associate Professor in the Department of History, where he teaches interdisciplinary courses in African American Urban History, African Diasporic History, and Public Affairs.

 Dr. Harris holds a Ph.D. in History, with graduate certificates in Urban Studies and Africana Studies received from the University of Pennsylvania in 2013.
 He has received fellowships for research in areas such as Democracy, Citizenship, and Constitutionalism; and Africana Studies.

-It is important to note that Dr. Harris comes to the American academy with a wealth of professional and civic experiences as a former senior aide to Governor David A. Paterson, a retired criminal investigator formerly with the New York State Police, a former drill sergeant with the United States Army Reserve, and a dedicated mentor of young people with a long history of mentoring diverse populations and advocacy for equity and inclusion.
+It is important to note that Dr. Harris comes to the American academy with a wealth of professional and civic experiences as a former senior aide who worked at the highest levels of state government in the New York State Executive Chamber, a retired criminal investigator with the New York State Police, a former drill sergeant with the United States Army Reserve, and a dedicated mentor of young people with a long history of mentoring diverse populations and advocacy for equity and inclusion.
 These experiences are brought to bear in his scholarship, in the classroom, speaking engagements on issues of race, politics, public policy, and American democracy, and mentorship of emerging leaders.